afsc-assessments/ebswp_2023/doc/EBSpollock.md

 followed a decreasing trend over the last decade which continued until 2015.
 The Yen to U.S. Dollar exchange rate can influence prices and relatively stable through 2018 relative to 2017.
-The average roe price in the BSAI was up 0.5\%  in 2018 to \$2.89 per pound, and value rose 12\% value with in the increase in production to \$132 million (Table \ref{tab:bsaiplck_wsl}).
+The average roe price in the BSAI was up 0.5\%  in 2018 to \$2.89 per pound, and value rose 12\% with the increase in production to \$132 million (Table \ref{tab:bsaiplck_wsl}).

 ### Fish oil